PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 Since version 4.0.0, PowerDNS requires that masters sign their notifications.
 During transition and interoperation with other nameservers, you can use options **allow-unsigned-notify** to permit unsigned notifications.
 For 4.0.0 this is turned off by default, but it might be turned on permanently in future releases.

 ## Supermaster: automatic provisioning of slaves
-PDNS can recognize so called 'supermasters'.
+PowerDNS can recognize so called 'supermasters'.
 A supermaster is a host which is master for domains and for which we are to be a slave.
 When a master (re)loads a domain, it sends out a notification to its slaves.
 Normally, such a notification is only accepted if PowerDNS already knows that it is a slave for a domain.